randallreedjr/TimeValue/README.md

+# DEPRECATED

+This gem is deprecated;  please use the updated (and more correctly name) [time_value gem](https://github.com/randallreedjr/time-value) instead.

-Time Value of Money calculator
+## Time Value of Money calculator

 Performs financial calculatins for:
 -n (number of periods)